-We donate 20% of all profits from each race to help support a variety of different UK charities and foundations, large and small.
+During our time online we donated 20% of all profits from each race to help support a variety of different UK charities and foundations, large and small.
+Everyone who ever ran a Virtual Warrior Race helped, thank you!

 Children with Cancer UK